Office of Incident Management

 What We Do

-The Office of Incident Management (OIM) is the central oversight authority for TDCJ emergency management preparedness and response.
-The office coordinates with groups throughout TDCJ to develop and update emergency response plans, continuity of operations plans and the Homeland Security Strategic Plan.
+The Office of Incident Management (OIM) is the central oversight authority for the Texas Department of Criminal Justice (TDCJ) emergency management preparedness and response.
+The office coordinates with groups throughout the TDCJ to develop and update emergency response plans, continuity of operations plans, and the Homeland Security Strategic Plan.